pfunks/TCTest/test_faq.md

 ## Where can I find the informaton for the official launch of the blockchain?

 The original launch of Steem was on March 23, 2016 via <a href="https://bitcointalk.org/index.php?topic=1408726.0">bitcointalk.org</a>.
-The original launch was reset due to an unexpected bug though.
-A majority of the stakeholders decided and agreed that it would be easier to fix via a re-launch than a hardfork.

-The blockchain was officially re-launched on March 24, 2016, via <a href="https://bitcointalk.org/index.php?topic=1410943.0">bitcointalk.org</a>.
+There was a bug found in the original code though, and a majority of the stakeholders agreed that it would be easier to fix via a re-launch than a hardfork.
+The blockchain was reset and officially re-launched on March 24, 2016, via <a href="https://bitcointalk.org/index.php?topic=1410943.0">bitcointalk.org</a>.

 ## How often does the Steem blockchain produce a block?